Lost in Execution – Bexhill Highwoods

-A Residency involves interaction between place and artist; exploration and development of areas of a shared vocabulary.
+A residency involves interaction between place and artist; exploration and development of areas of a shared vocabulary.
 Ideas inherent and accumulated within the residency interact as part of a creative process.
 Interaction with people within the environment extends the opportunities to develop, explore and share the communicative quality of the developed vocabulary.

 Searching for and cropping coppiced Sweet Chestnut poles from a managed stand, close to where I build the structures, is more than physical work.
-Their weight and physicality impose their own constraints alongside the tools available for cutting, the size and form of the available wood.
+Their weight and physicality impose their own constraints alongside the tools available for cutting, and the size and form of the available wood.
 The effort feeds my perception and influences my movement through the woods

 It was wonderful just being in the Highwoods; the sounds, smells, the sun and wind, the ebb and flow of the wildlife as it decides I can be ignored but hides in response to passing dog walkers.

-Coppiced wood grows quickly and can support greater biodiversity than `wildwoods’ – we only see the echoes, the potential of a symbiotic relationship with nature.
+Coppiced wood grows rapidly and can support greater biodiversity than `wildwoods’ – we only see the echoes, the potential of a symbiotic relationship with nature.
 Independence is a convenient myth; a cosmetic lie.
 Life as we know it is bound in DNA interdependence – this is the truth at its core.
 We occupy a crucial position of responsibility in this ecosphere.

 Complex systems cannot be viewed as if we are external to the system – we must see them as participant observers.
 Accepting the potential to distort that participant observation can create, I decided to build a series of tensile structures which are implicitly interdependent and complex structures and so connect with the underlying complexity of the system in the woodland.
 Working within the woodland the intent was to consider our need to reconnect with our natural environment and establish a sense of interdependence.